A lot or a little?

 What parents need to know

-Parents need to know that this film contains some baudy language, sexual innuendo, and a send up of racism that younger viewers may not be able to understand and therefore misinterpret.
+Parents need to know that Blazing Saddles is a classic spoofy comedy with bawdy language, sexual innuendo, and a send up of racism that younger viewers may not be able to understand and therefore misinterpret.
 Drinking and prostitution are also lampooned.
-There are some laughs at the expense of flamboyant characters that are meant to be thought of as gay.
+There are some laughs at the expense of flamboyant characters who are meant to be thought of as gay.

 What's the story?